About halal slaughter

-All of Danpo’s chickens are slaughtered in compliance with Danish regulations and in compliande with the Halal method
+All of Danpo’s chickens are slaughtered in compliance with Danish regulations and are approved halal.

 That is to say...